National Memorial ArboretumPlaces to Visit

 Visitors to the National Memorial Arboretum can see and learn about a wide variety of trees.
 Although still a ‘young’ Arboretum, there are already about 30,000 trees in the grounds which are growing rapidly into a unique living tribute.

 Eating And Drinking at National Memorial Arboretum

-Enjoy a mouth-watering lunch or rest mid afternoon with a refreshing 'cuppa' and a slice of homemade cake in our two eateries, the Restaurant and Coffee Shop, where the food and drink served are freshly prepared onsite by our chefs.
+Enjoy a mouth-watering lunch or rest mid afternoon with a refreshing 'cuppa' and a slice of homemade cake in the two eateries, the Restaurant and Coffee Shop, where the food and drink served are freshly prepared onsite.

 The Arboretum Gift Shop

 The on-site gift shop, located in the Remembrance Centre, offers the perfect retail treat.
 From books, jewellery, clothing, candles and home accessories to tasty treats, poppy gifts and pocket money items, there's the perfect gift for everyone.

 Dogs at National Memorial Arboretum